sureshritika/HelloWorld/README.md

 Submitted by: **Ritika Suresh**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloWorld** is an Android app using Kotlin that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **1** hours spent in total